Note: This post was first published in December 2020 and updated in July 2022

 Money Superpower #3: Audacity

 Back in the old country, a former classmate of mine would always claim he will become president one day.

 To say his statements were met with gentle skepticism would be an understatement.
 A son of a policeman in a small city, with no privilege to speak of.
 Good luck.

 Years passed.
-My family emigrated, yet we stayed in touch, first by snail mail, then email.
+My family emigrated, yet we stayed in touch, first by snail mail, then email, then WhatsApp.

-A few years later, he came for a visit.
-He was now at law school and participated in some sort of a democracy-building exchange program of sorts which brought him abroad.
+A few years after we emigrated, he came for a visit.
+He was now at law school and participated in some sort of a democracy-building exchange program that brought him abroad.